FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 ### Prerequisites

-We'll be using the Debian package for both FerretDB and Percona Distribution of PostgreSQL, so having a Unix-like operating system such as Ubuntu is important.
+We'll be using the Debian package for both FerretDB and Percona Distribution for PostgreSQL, so having a Unix-like operating system such as Ubuntu is important.

 You also need to remove any preexisting installation of PostgreSQL to avoid conflicts.
 To remove PostgreSQL, use the following command: